Christina McHale

-Christina Maria McHale (born May 11, 1992) is an American professional tennis player.
-Her career-high WTA rankings are world No. 24 in singles and No. 35 in doubles.
+Christina Maria McHale (born May 11, 1992) is an inactive American tennis player.
+Her career-high WTA rankings are No. 24 in singles and No. 35 in doubles.

 Known for an aggressive baseline game, McHale was recognized by The New York Times for her "booming" groundstrokes and fast footwork.
 She reached the third round of all four Grand Slam tournaments and represented the United States in Fed Cup and Olympic competitions.
 In September 2016, McHale won her first and only career WTA Tour singles title at the Japan Women's Open.

 Early life

-Christina is the daughter of John and Margarita McHale.
+McHale is the daughter of John and Margarita McHale.
 Her father John is an Irish American, while her mother Margarita was born in Cuba.
 She resided New Jersey until she was three years old.
 Her family lived in Hong Kong from the time she was three until she was eight, and she speaks a degree of Mandarin Chinese, along with fluent Spanish.
 In 2000, the McHale family returned to the United States.
 In June 2006, she graduated from Upper School of the Englewood Cliffs Public Schools as the eighth-grade valedictorian.